Last updated on August 20th, 2020 at 12:54 pm

 Most people are so focused on doing the most common tasks when it comes to hair care.
-Things such as:
+Yet, there’s one thing I’m willing to bet many folks skip.
+Cleaning you hair tools!

 - Washing and conditioning weekly or at some other set interval of time.